Monday, July 22, 2024

 A recent survey published by the Public Religion Research Institute included the shocking conclusion that 28% of Americans aged 18 to 25, colloquially known as “Generation Z”, identify themselves as LGBTQ.
 It is a dramatic rise from earlier generations, including my own, the “Baby Boomers” – persons born during the years from 1946 to 1964 – in which only 4% identified themselves as LGBTQ.
 News of the survey’s results prompted comedian and talk show host Bill Maher to joke that this dramatic upward trend in percentages implies that, in the not-too-distant future, “We’ll all be LGBTQ”.
 As I reviewed the press releases which summarized this survey, and even visited the website of the organization, my greatest regret was that the results were not broken down by gender, because I had noticed many years ago an interesting trend which seemed to be limited to the female sex.

 My first discovery of this trend was when I came across a survey published by the Centers for Disease Control and Prevention (CDC) in 2005, titled “Sexual Behavior and Selected Health Measures: Men and Women 15–44 Years of Age, United States, 2002”.
 One of the questions posed to respondents was to identify the nature of their sexual attraction.
 For men, the alternative responses were “Only female”, “Mostly female”, “Both”, “Mostly male”, “Only Male”, and “Not Sure”, and similarly for women, the alternative responses were “Only male”, Mostly male”, “Both”, “Mostly female”, “Only female”, and “Not Sure”.
-The responses were divided into five age categories: 18-19 years, 20-24 years, 25-29 years, 30-34 years, and 35-44 years.
-Among the male respondents, the answers showed no clear trend among these age categories, with the “Only female” category getting the largest percentage, averaging 92.2% among them, and the “Mostly female” category getting the second largest percentage, averaging 3.8%.
+The responses were divided into five age groups: 18-19 years, 20-24 years, 25-29 years, 30-34 years, and 35-44 years.
+Among the male respondents, the answers showed no clear trend among these age groups, with the “Only female” category getting the largest percentage, averaging 92.2% among them, and the “Mostly female” category getting the second largest percentage, averaging 3.8%.
 Together, the “Mostly male” and “Only male” categories averaged 2.2%, and the “Both” category (apparently representing complete bisexuals) averaged only 1.0%.
 (The “Not sure” category averaged 0.8%).
-But among the female respondents, a marked trend did appear among the different age categories.
+But among the female respondents, a marked trend did appear among the different age groups.
 Their complete results were as follows:

 Age